 Abbeyfield Houses Society of Canada 427 Bloor Street West, Box 1, Toronto, ON M5S 1X7 Tel: 416-920-7483 Email: email@example.com Fax: 416-920-6956 Web: http://www.abbeyfield.ca

 The National Board are drawn from across Canada.
 They work to promote Abbeyfield on a National level, whilst also maintaining strong links with individual Societies through their liaison work.

 If you are not already in contact with your dedicated liaison board member, or if you are new to Abbeyfield, but want to contact the board, please direct your queries to the National Office and they will be forwarded to the most appropriate Abbeyfielder.

-She has been serving on the Abbeyfield National Board since May 2010.
+She has served on the Abbeyfield National Board since May 2010.

 Elizabeth is a Certified Management Accountant who worked sixteen years for provincial government and operates her own accounting practice in Toronto and Ottawa

 She is interested in developing a marketing plan for Abbeyfield Canada in partnership with local Abbeyfield Societies.

 Brenda Elias, PhD - Toronto, ON